bensethbell/draft_lessons/ab-testing/individual.md

    (**Estimated Time: 5 mins**)

    a.
-Does workers who take more than 3 weeks of holiday more likely to make
+Do workers who take more than 3 weeks of holiday more likely to make
       a typo in their reports?

    b.
-Does rats living in the artic have a higher motality rate?
+Do rats living in the artic have a higher motality rate?

 2. A study looked at the incidence of hospitalization for heart failure in Ohio,